|Country Number (NK)||1986||THIRD WAVE|

 With the switch to the MEGA CHANNEL, the listings change; there are still no story titles given, but the listings describe the series as being a "British science fiction series".

 For the 1991 omnibus editions, the listings give the titles for the first two of these only, with the description: "FILM: "DR WHO Q CITY OF DEATH" (1984) British science fiction by David Agnew with Tom Baker, Lola Ward".
 The miss-spelling of Lalla Ward's name and the stray letter Q aside, it is curious to see the date of (1984) given for this 1979 serial.
-(Is 1984 a reflection of when these compilations were supplied?)
+(Is 1984 a reflection of when these compilations were supplied?
+Are they NTSC to PAL/SECAM conversions from the mid-80s United States compilations?)

 The billing for the next "FILM", Nightmare of Eden repeated the date, author credit and actors' names.